Believe Me (Lil Wayne song)

 "Believe Me" is a song by American rapper Lil Wayne.
 It was serviced to urban contemporary radio stations on May 6, 2014, in the United States and was released as a digital download on May 28, 2014.
 The song features a guest appearance by Canadian rapper Drake.
 It was released as the intended lead single from Wayne's twelfth studio album, Tha Carter V, however the song was omitted from the tracklist upon the album's delayed release in September 2018.

 Background

 On April 30, 2014, boxer Floyd Mayweather Jr. posted a 15-second snippet/video of the song on Instagram.
 The preview shows Lil Wayne and Drake in the studio recording "Believe Me".

 Commercial performance

-As of February 27, 2015, the track has sold more than 1,000,000 copies in United States and has been certified Platinum by the RIAA.
+As of September 27, 2022, the track has been certified double platinum by the RIAA for sales of 2,000,000 units.

 Critical reception

 "Believe Me" was featured on XXL's 25 Best Songs of 2014 (So Far).
 XXL commented on the song: "Carter Season was officially underway when Weezy dropped this gem on us late on a Friday night, and it was worth every second of the wait".